slds-lmu/i2dl/content/chapters/02_optimization1/_index.md

 ---
-title: "Topic 2: Optimization Part-1"
+title: "Topic 2: Optimization Part I"
 ---
-This chapter describes computational graph, basic training of neural networks and backpropagation.
+In this chapter we introduce the basic training process of neural networks.
+In addition, we explain computational graphs and backpropagation in the context of optimizing neural networks.